Yonadam Kanna

 Yonadam Yousip Kanna (ܝܘܢܕܡ ܝܘܣܦ ܟܢܢܐ, also known as Rabi Yacoub Yosep) is an Assyrian politician and the first Christian member of the Iraqi National Assembly since 2003.
-Kanna also serves as the current Secretary General of the Assyrian Democratic Movement, holding the position since 2001.
+Kanna also served as the Secretary General of the Assyrian Democratic Movement from 2001 to 2023.

 Early life and education

 Yonadam Yousip Kanna was born in Al-Anbar, Iraq in 1951.
 He completed his tertiary education at the University of Sulaymaniyah in 1975, graduating with a B.S. degree in Civil Engineering.

 Political career

 Assyrian Democratic Movement

 Yonadam Kanna is one of the founding members of the Assyrian Democratic Movement (ADM) and participated in the secret movement from its inception in 1979 until the 1991 uprisings in Iraq.
 In 1984, Kanna was sentenced to death in absentia by the Ba'ath led Iraqi government for participating in a group that opposed the Iraqi regime.
-Kanna is the current Secretary-General of the ADM after succeeding Ninos Pithyou in 2001 during the third congress of the ADM held in Erbil.
+Kanna was the former Secretary-General of the ADM after succeeding Ninos Pithyou in 2001 during the third congress of the ADM held in Erbil.
 In addition to leading the ADM, Kanna also heads the Al-Rafidain National List that participates in the Iraqi parliamentary elections.